avemuganti/MonopolySimulator/README.md

   - Return type 1 gives average break-even time for each property, not counting costs for other properties in the color group.
   - Return type 2 also gives average break-even time for each property.
 This includes costs for other properties in the color group.
-  - Return type 3 yields the average income per turn.
+  - Return type 3 yields the average income per turn for each property.